Understanding Your Nervous System Part 1: The Branches of the Autonomic Nervous System

 The Autonomic Nervous System is divided into two branches.
 You may be familiar with the Sympathetic and Parasympathetic Branches of the autonomic nervous system.
 The Sympathetic Nervous System governs our “fight/ flight” response, and mobilizes us into action.
 The Parasympathetic Nervous System helps us to settle, reorganize, and “come down” from an activated state.

 But did you know that the Parasympathetic Branch has two distinct channels, which operate in very different ways?

 The “Ventral Vagal” branch of the Parasympathetic Nervous System is the more highly evolved part.
 The nerve branches are mylineated (covered in healthy fat) which allows the nerve impulses to travel gently, smoothly, and easily throughout the body.
 This channel governs the relaxation response.
-It also is the state of learning and of social engagement.
-(Think about how good it feels when you are around people you love.
+It’s also the state we’re in when we’re learning something new, as well as the state of social engagement.
+(Think about how good it feels when you are around people you love and you feel safe and good.
 This is the state of the Ventral Vagal, the easy, resting, relaxed state of healthy engagement and social interaction).